ministryofjustice/opg-s3-antivirus/README.md

-zip package is based on al2023.
+zip package is based on al2023. it's x86_64 compatible.